Last updated 2026-05-05

 Common errors

-wrong validator— the contract rejects asubmitResponsecall from an address that isn’t the named validator on that request.
-Check that your wallet matches the address in theValidationRequestedevent.score out of range— score must be 0–100 inclusive.
+wrong validator: the contract rejects avalidationResponsecall from an address that isn’t the named validator on that request.
+Check that your wallet matches the address in theValidationRequestevent.score out of range: score must be 0–100 inclusive.
 The contract rejects anything above 100, even thoughuint8can hold up to 255.
-Off-by-one on the upper bound is the common mistake.request already responded— each request ID accepts exactly one response.
-You can’t revise an existing submission; a second attempt reverts.tag mismatch— your evaluation should address the tag from the request.
+Off-by-one on the upper bound is the common mistake.request already responded: each request hash accepts exactly one response.
+You can’t revise an existing submission; a second attempt reverts.registry not deployed: the Validation Registry is mainnet-pending in the reference deployments.
+Use one of the testnet registry addresses from /docs/contracts until mainnet deployments are live.tag mismatch: your response tag should match the test dimension described in the request brief.
 The contract doesn’t enforce semantic consistency, but consumers who read both the request and the response will notice if you submitted a cost-efficiency score against a safety request.

 Next steps

-- What is ERC-8004? — the standard, end to end
+- What is ERC-8004?: the standard, end to end

-- Validation Registry deep-dive — the conceptual layer
+- Validation Registry deep-dive: the conceptual layer

-- Browse current validators — see who’s active and what they’re scoring
+- Browse current validators: see who’s active and what they’re scoring

-- Submit feedback as a client — the lighter-weight reputation primitive
+- Submit feedback as a client: the lighter-weight reputation primitive

 - The canonical EIP: https://eips.ethereum.org/EIPS/eip-8004